kevinmutwiri/soft-skills/week6/teammate.md

 4. **End with a question**: For example: “How does this land for you?” or “What was your experience of the situation?”

+## Communication: Receiving Feedback

+Giving feedback to another person can often feel fairly easy.
+But what about receiving feedback?
+We often dread it because sometimes the message is something we don’t want to hear!

+So how do you positively receive feedback and make the most of it?
+Watch the following [5-minute video](https://www.youtube.com/watch?v=4BpPtjKpJZM), where communication expert John Izzo shares a great technique for how you can better hear and make good use of feedback.

+As you watch, please make sure you can answer the following questions:

+- When most of us get feedback, our immediate reaction is to ……defend….
+- If I defend, two things can happen:
+  1. I am not ……open… to the feedback because I am looking for a way to …protect…… my ego.
+  2. I am likely to ……shut… the other person.
+- What is the simple technique for receiving feedback called (5 words)?
+Thank you tell me more
+- What is the magic but destructive word we shouldn’t use? **BUT**
+- When we say “tell me more” it opens up a space for ……others to give us feedback….
+- Feedback makes us ……grow….